manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 this composite object linked interface calls are always applied to the root object and never to the linked parts; `this` must always refer to the root in terms of the interfaces defined by the links.

 If any of the linked parts are allowed to directly refer to another linked part, delegation is broken.
-Polymorphic calling is compromised because a direct reference to another link bypasses the root, which must always dispatch all interface calls.
+As a consequence, polymorphic calling is compromised when a direct reference to another link bypasses the root.

 Therefore, to maintain delegation integrity, `part` classes may only subclass other `part` classes.